ChinaBluecat/ygo-fuzz-frame/README.md

 https://f95e1b.link.yunpan.360.cn/lk/surl_yqKswy5qjaZ#/-0

-If you get a higher version program, you should change the VERSION patameter in extra_info.py.
+If you get a higher version program, you should change the VERSION parameter in extra_info.py.

-Click the first button, witch means play with others.
+Click the first button, which means play with others.

 ![image](https://github.com/ChinaBluecat/ygo-fuzz-frame/blob/master/pic/0.PNG)